OpenIPC/PixelPilot/README.md

  * 40 MHz bandwidth [x]
  * support stream over ipv6
  * adaptive link
+ * Save audio stream with the video for recordings

 ## Known issues:
  * Audio stream is not working